kohkimakimoto/cofu/docs/resources_resource.md

 * `path` (string) (default: name of resource):

-And you can set arbitrary attributes to path variables recipe.
+And you can set arbitrary attributes to pass variables to a recipe.

 ## Example